Rebel Heart: Commercial performance

-According to Andrew Hampp of Billboard, pre-orders for Rebel Heart were strong after its global release to iTunes Store.
-They were estimated at around 50,000 to 60,000 copies by industry prognosticators.
-Rebel Heart debuted at number two on the Billboard 200 chart with 121,000 album equivalent units, behind the soundtrack of the TV series Empire, which sold 9,000 units more.
+In the United States, Rebel Heart debuted at number two on the Billboard 200 chart with 121,000 album equivalent units, behind the soundtrack of the TV series Empire, which sold 9,000 units more.
 While it was the best-selling album of the week—ranking number one on Billboard's Top Album Sales chart with pure album sales of 116,000 copies (96% of overall units)—it fell behind the soundtrack when it came to streaming and track equivalent album units, with just over 1,000 and 4,000 units respectively.
 It became Madonna's 21st top-ten album, but was her first studio release not to debut atop the chart since Ray of Light (1998).
 Rebel Heart's concert tour bundle amounted to less than 10,000 copies compared to the 180,000 copies sold for her previous album, MDNA.
 The release also saw Madonna debut at number seven on the Billboard Artist 100 chart, moving up by 2,919% in overall Artist 100 points and gaining 31% in social media activity.
 In Canada, Rebel Heart debuted at number one on the Canadian Albums Chart.
 With 18,000 copies sold in the first week, it became Madonna's seventh number-one there during the SoundScan era.
 The next week, the album dropped 19 places on the Billboard 200, while in Canada it dropped only one position.
 Billboard reported sales dropped by 78% to 26,000 units, a reflection of the high pre-orders during the first week.
 The album was present for a total of 11 weeks on the chart, and ranked at number 151 on the Billboard 200 year end chart for 2015.
 As of December 2016, the album has sold 238,000 copies in the US according to Nielsen SoundScan.